-Project Name: WCC Warrnambool Saleyards Overall Review Project Number: 2020.294 Report Title: Loading Ramps, Roofed Structur nt Hoist Revie ew Project Location: 81-91 Caramut Road, Warrnambool Client: Warrnambool City Council - WCC Report Author: Brett Johnston Report To: Adam Williams Report Copies To: Nil Revision No.: А Report Date: 21/01/2021 Summary: The loading ramps on the east and west sides of Australian Standards and some have suffered of Several roofed structures are at the end of thei The sump pump hoist gantry in the treatment p operation. perational damage.
-Ir serviceable life and steel con nponents are corro ding.
+Project Name: WCC Warrnambool Saleyards Overall Review Project Number: 2020.294 Report Title: Loading Ramps, Roofed Structur nt Hoist Revie ew Project Location: 81-91 Caramut Client: Warrnambool City Council - WCC Report Author: Brett Johnston Report To: Adam Williams Report Copies To: Nil Revision No.: А Report Date: eport Date: 21/01/2021 Summary: The loading ramps on the east and west sides of the site have various instances of non-confor Australian Standards and some have suffered operational damage.
+Several roofed structures are at the end of their serviceable life and steel components are con The sump pump hoist gantry in the treatment plant requires replacement as it is not suitable operation. nponents are corro ding.

-Document History Rev. No. Description of Revision Prepared By Checked By Date Issued A First Report B. Johnston P. Graesser 21 January 2021 D: 1 :
+Document History Rev. No. Description of Revision Prepared By Checked By Date Issued А First Report B. Johnston P. Graesser 21 January 2021 D: 1.: